alvarogarcia7/palindromes-searcher-kata-java/README.md

   * ``candy`` = 5.
 All the letters
   * ``an a`` = All the letters (3) + ``an a``

+Notes: you cannot change the order of the letters to be able to generate more palindromes.
+If your solution involves sorting it (for whatever reason), go ahead.

 ## Start the problem

 To start this exercise, clone the repo and checkout the tag [``start-here``](https://github.com/alvarogarcia7/palindromes-searcher-kata-java/tree/start-here)